 Chocolate Cream Cheese Brownies

-When I saw this recipe, I knew I couldn’t resist.
-Three chocolate layers?
+These Chocolate Cream Cheese Brownies are one thing I just cannot resist.
+All of those chocolate layers?
 Come on.
 Plus, it has two of my absolute favorite things: chocolate and cream cheese.
-So, I dove right in and tried them out.

 - 1/4 cup heavy cream